 - 1. Grades 4-12 are involved in the Winners' Circle Speech event. - 2.
-All first place speech winners from all previous L2L Conventions will participate with other first place winners in the following divisions:

-Grades 4-6 Grades 7-9 Grades 10-12

-3. In addition to their prepared speeches, participants in grades 10-12 will also draw a topic and present a 1.5-3 minute impromptu/extemporaneous speech.
-The topics will be chosen from the following chapters from the current year's Pearls Study Guide, Not Ashamed to Lead, which may be purchased from the L2L Online Store.
+All first place speech winners from all previous L2L Conventions will participate with other first place winners in the following divisions: - Grades 4-6 Grades 7-9 Grades 10- - 3.
+In addition to their prepared speeches, participants in grades 10-12 will also draw a topic and present a 1.5-3 minute impromptu/extemporaneous speech.
+The topics will be chosen from the following chapters from the current year's Pearls Study Guide, Meant for Good, which may be purchased from the L2L Online Store. - Chapter 7 The Downfall of Adam and Eve by Jeff Johnson - Chapter 8 Cain: The Man With Sin Crouching at the Door by Ernest Benjamin - Chapter 12 Lot: A Man Who Made Wrong Choices by Kevin Cain